veged/xjst/README.md

 ## Optimizations

-XJST takes all `template` statements and produces a tree with comparisons in nodes and `template`'s bodies in leafs. `apply` are handled and replaced by direct calls to tree's nodes (some of comparisons can be skipped, using context's state).
+XJST takes all the `template` statements and produces a tree with comparisons in nodes and `template`'s bodies in leafs. `apply` are handled and replaced by direct calls to the tree's nodes (some of comparisons can be skipped, using known context's state).

 Input: